RandomFractals/chicago-crimes/apps/malloy-composer/crimes.md

 Data Source: https://data.cityofchicago.org/Public-Safety/Crimes-2022/9hwr-2zxp

-Chicago crimes 2022 data has been trimmed down and converted to parquet data format for faster loading in Malloy Composer app.
+Reported 2022 Chicago crimes data has been trimmed down and converted to [parquet](https://github.com/RandomFractals/chicago-crimes/blob/main/data/crimes-2022-slim.parquet) data format for faster loading in Malloy Composer app.

 ## What is this?